 It varies, but the prices for certification and recertification can range anywhere from $100 to $1,000, or even more.
 Take your time to look at each certification and the fees associated with it in order to determine which one is the best for you.

-What are the Recommended or Desired Certifications for Nurses?
+The Recommended or Desired Certifications for Nurses

 This is a list of nursing certifications, and while they are not the only ones available for most nurses in the country or internationally, they are the certifications either required or strongly encouraged for most of our travel nursing positions, along with a quick explanation of why they’re important and how to obtain them.